-I ended up finding some (ugly) perfect for work shoes, cuz they had to be black with black soles too, non-slip bottoms, comfortable to wear 9 hrs-on your feet moving constantly -kind of a deal.
+I ended up finding some (ugly) perfect for work shoes-- non-slip bottoms, comfortable to wear 9 hrs-on your feet, moving constantly --kind of a deal.
 My new job of about 6 wks' time has been a learning experience and fun too.
 I am back to full time work after not having that since last June.
 What an ordeal that was to live through.
 Finding you are wa-a-a-y older than your co-workers, and even your bosses too, is a sobering revelation.
-But, what I have decided is this-- I have much more life experience which can't be well defined on any resume.
-It just makes you understand what is important and what really isn't, in just about any situation --job or every day life.
+Middle age has its advantages.
+I have discovered many.
+What I have decided is this-- having accumulated more life experience helps me more greatly understand responsibility, prioritizing, and understand what is important and what really isn't, whether on the job or in every day life.

-I found these ads for products I've used and loved at one time.
-I am a scent-driven person, and I can recall in my memory, the way these items all smelled.
-The F. Organics was one of my all-time favorites and I used it on my long blonde hair until the product could no longer be found on store shelves.
+I found these ads for products I've used and loved at one time or another.
+I am a scent-driven person, and I can recall in my memory the way these items all fed that sense.
+The F.O. shampoo/conditioner was one of my all-time favorites and I used it on my long blonde hair until the product could no longer be found on store shelves.
 Wish it could come back like some of the retro soda pop brands that have made their returns for nostalgia.
-I would love that!
-I would buy a case, heck...maybe 2 or 3!!
+I would love that, I would buy a case worth!!